cbartram/hearthhub-kube-api/README.md

 ## Building

-To build the docker image run: `docker build . -t hearthhub-server:0.0.1` replacing `0.0.1` with the image version you would like to use.
+To build the docker image run: `docker build . -t cbartram/hearthhub:0.0.1` replacing `0.0.1` with the image version you would like to use.

+Push to the defined registry with: `docker push cbartram/hearthhub:0.0.1`

 ## Running